MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-permissionset-composing.md

 This section explains points that can help you get the resultant permissions that you want.

 - Permissions are determined by working up the hierarchy, adding or removing permissions at each level.
 - Exclude permissions take precedence over included permissions when applied on the same level.
-If an excluded permission set and included permission set define the same permissions, the excluded permission set permissions will be used, overriding the included permission set permissions.
+If an excluded permission set and included permission set define the same permissions, the excluded permission set permissions are used, overriding the included permission set permissions.
-- Direct permissions will override indirect permissions.
+- Direct permissions override indirect permissions.
+- When excluded permission sets are used, only permissions are excluded.
+Security filters from the excluded permission sets aren't used for the negation.

 The following table shows how the permissions are determined on a single object when included and excluded permission sets are used: